 \textit{Onset of motion:}~\\ The onset of motion in the partially coupled case (for one zero coupling parameter) follows from Eq.~\eqref{eq:onset_solv}.
 Employing the adjoint zero eigenvector given by Eq.~\eqref{eq:adjointEV_app} this condition reduces to

-Recall again that the partially coupled case represents the transition from the passive to the active system, i.e.~if Eq.~\eqref{eq:onset_partuncoupled} is fulfilled when $\alpha_k=0$ then it indicates a higher-dimensional bifurcation point at which a whole branch of drifting asymmetric states emerges when $\alpha_k$ passes zero.
-In \cite{FrWT2021pre} [see Scenario SubMinus] this situation leads to the emergence of two drift-pitchfork, two Hopf bifurcations, and one fold.
+Recall again that the partially coupled case represents the transition from the passive to the active system, i.e., if Eq.~\eqref{eq:onset_partuncoupled} is fulfilled when $\alpha_k=0$ then this point represents a higher-codimension bifurcation point at which a whole branch of drifting asymmetric states emerges when $\alpha_k$ passes zero.
+In \cite{FrWT2021pre} [see Scenario SubMinus] this situation leads to the emergence of two drift-pitchfork and two Hopf bifurcations, and one fold.